 Happy Labor Day, Guys!
 How are you celebrating the holiday!
 We are enjoying these deliciously tender, mighty beef spare ribs!
 I have some family members and friends that don’t eat pork and I like to be able to cater to their dietary convictions.
 My mom took me down to the Eastern Market Meat District and I had a smorgasbord of beef spare rib racks to choose from along with so many other delectably, delicious meats.
 I was like a kid in a candy store.
 It was hard for her to pull me out of that place.
 I can’t wait to get back in there!! 🙂

 I’ve searched high and low over the years for the best recipe for beef spare ribs.
 I’ve tried beer, wine and mustard marinades to get them tender enough to pull right off the bone, but never had really great success with them.
 I discovered the answer this year and it was right in front of me all along!
 LOW and SLOW!!
 Duh!!!
 It dawned on me that whenever I cook tougher cuts of meat, I always cook them on low and slowly in order to create the most tender outcome.
 From short ribs to beef neck bones to oxtails, this method always gets said desired result.
 So glad the answer was right there all along!! 🙂 So no need to drag out that grill, guys!
 Wrap your racks in foil, place them in the oven and honestly, forget about them.
 The most difficult part is the cleaning process, but after that, they’re as easy as pie!!
+Or you can hire maids, the best home cleaning company.
 I also applied a dry rub and let them sit overnight in the fridge to create the best flavor all the way down to the bone!
 I’m so happy to have discovered this method as the fall season is approaching and colder temps are soon to come.
 Now I can have delicious ribs right smack dab in the middle of winter!! 🙂

 These Mighty Beef Ribs are sure to be a big hit with your family!
 They are tender, oh so delicious and so HUGE and MIGHTY that you can really only enjoy one, maybe two of ’em, at most.
 And in hubby’s case, three!! 🙂 Your family will just love you for it!
 These Mighty Beef Ribs remind me of how Great, Strong and Mighty my God is!!
 Who is this King of glory?
 The Lord strong and mighty, the Lord mighty in battle.
 Lift up your heads, O ye gates; even lift them up, ye everlasting doors; and the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, he is the King of glory.
 Selah.
 Psalm 24:8-10 (KJV).
 My Mighty King has given us all eternal life and hope!
 Do you know Him?
 I’m happy to make the introduction.
 Say Grace and enjoy!!